Frequently asked questions

 Kristen and Kim have a range of insurance options.
 The travel insurance part is easy.
 Covering a bike is complicated and it is purely a case-by-case discussion.
 Please remember that your bike can only be covered for its current value. ie, what you can sell it for on Trade Me, not what you or the bike shop think it is worth.
 If you over estimate its value the insurance company will simply challenge its worth and pay out accordingly.

-Warning - please be aware that the majority of travel insurance providers will not cover you if you are doing a fun ride (as in the BUPA challenge which features in our TDU trip) as it is still considered a race.
-We can often arrange a policy that will cover you.
+Warning - please be aware that the majority of travel insurance providers will not cover you if you are doing a fun ride (as in the Challenge tour at TDU or Vancouver to Whistler Fondo) as it is still considered a race.
+Kristen Kerry can often arrange a policy that will cover you.
 Your bike is never covered while you are riding it.

 How fit do I need to be?

 The fitter you are the more you will enjoy the trip.
 The majority of our cyclists are in the 5 to 6 ½ hours around Taupo category.
 However, we always have a few cyclists who ride sub-4.30.
 All our guides are pretty fit so we can cater for almost anyone.
 We provide a 10-training program on the majority of our tours.
 Leading up to one of our tours I'd recommend you budget on doing a minimum of 200km a week, ideally more.
 The most important thing you can do to prepare is to ride hills rather than ride around the bays.
 Again - we are always available for practical training advice.

 I've heard you meet in Taupo for a training weekend.